ChrisCalderon/mandelbrotG5/README.md

 mandelbrotG5
 ============

-A pure Python script for creating arbitrarily hi resolution images of the Mandelbrot set
+A pure Python script for creating arbitrarily hi resolution images of the Mandelbrot set.
+It works by creating rows of escape time values, and writing those values to files.
+The main process then turns the values into rgb colors and makes a .png image.

-This code was born out of helping an old friend with some CS homework in 2012, and it is named for the machine I primarily used while working on it, my beautiful PowerMac G5 Quad (R.I.P.)
+The code has one dependency, pypng, and was born out of helping an old friend with some CS homework in 2012,

-The main dependancy ATM is pypng, which you can find with google.
-The test script also depends on Numpy and maybe Matplotlib.
+This project is dedicated to my beautiful PowerMac G5 Quad (R.I.P.)